me-box/databox/README.md

 ## Contributing

 The databox project welcomes contributions via pull requests see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
-Good start is from having a look on  the current [issues](https://github.com/me-box/databox/issues) and [forking](https://github.com/me-box/databox#fork-destination-box) the databox repo and fixing bugs/issues and submitting a pull request.
+A good start is to look at the current [issues](https://github.com/me-box/databox/issues) and [forking](https://github.com/me-box/databox#fork-destination-box) the databox repo and fixing bugs/issues and submitting a pull request.
 Read more on Fork and Pull [here](https://help.github.com/articles/fork-a-repo/).

 ## Versioning

-This documentation is up-to-date till this [commit](https://github.com/me-box/databox/tree/a62ed323d98c0a6fd32f020eca9352f8da687c09).
-The master branches on all components points to the current release and are tagged in git using [semver](http://semver.org/).
+This documentation is up-to-date till this [commit](https://github.com/me-box/databox/tree/45bb7b2f47f595d12a952d9902ffd99061dae6eb).
+The master branches on all components point to the current release and are tagged in git using [semver](http://semver.org/).

 ## Authors